helio-fm/helio-sequencer/Docs/tips-and-tricks.md

 ![key-signatures-selection]

+*Tip: the transposition commands will transpose both the selected notes, if any, and the selected key signatures, if any.*

 Click-and-drag on the timeline while holding `Control` or `Command` to select all notes or clips in a time range:

 ![range-selection]